-A. REPORTING ENTITY
+NOTE 1.
+SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES A. REPORTING ENTITY

-The National Labor Relations Board (NLRB) is an independent federal agency established in 1935 to administer the National Labor Relations Act (NLRA).
-The NLRA is the principal labor relations law of the United States, and its provisions generally apply to private sector enterprises engaged in, or to activities affecting, interstate commerce.
-The NLRB's jurisdiction includes the U.S. Postal Service; but other government entities, railroads, and airlines are not within the NLRB's jurisdiction.
+The NLRB is an independent federal agency established in 1935 to administer the NLRA.
+The NLRA is the principal labor relations law of the U.S., and its provisions generally apply to private sector enterprises engaged in, or to activities affecting, interstate commerce.
+The NLRB's jurisdiction includes the United States Postal Service (USPS); but other government entities, railroads, and airlines are not within the NLRB's jurisdiction.
 The NLRB seeks to serve the public interest by reducing interruptions in commerce caused by industrial strife.
 The NLRB does this by providing orderly processes for protecting and implementing the respective rights of employees, employers, and unions in their relations with one another.
-The NLRB has two principal functions: (1) to determine and implement, through secret ballot elections, free democratic choice by employees as to whether they wish to be represented by a union in dealing with their employers and, if so, by which union; and (2) to prevent and remedy unlawful acts, called unfair labor practices (ULP), by either employers, unions, or both.
+The NLRB has two principal functions: (1) to determine and implement, through secret ballot elections, free democratic choice by employees as to whether they wish to be represented by a union in dealing with their employers and, if so, by which union; and (2) to prevent and remedy unlawful acts, called unfair labor practices (ULP), by either an employer, a union, or both.
 The NLRB's authority is divided both by law and delegation.
 The five-member Board (Board) primarily acts as a quasi-judicial body in deciding cases on formal records.
-The GC investigates and prosecutes ULP charges before Administrative Law Judges (ALJ), whose decisions may be appealed to the Board; and, on behalf of the Board, conducts secret ballot elections to determine whether employees wish to be represented by a union.
+The General Counsel investigates and prosecutes ULP charges before Administrative Law Judges (ALJ), whose decisions may be appealed to the Board; and, on behalf of the Board, conducts secret ballot elections to determine whether employees wish to be represented by a union.